stackus/goht/README.md

 - `string`
   - `myClass` variable or `"foo bar"` string literal
 - `[]string`
-  - Each item will be added to the class list if it is not blank.
+  - Each item will be added to the class list.
 - `map[string]bool`
   - The key is the class name, the value is the condition to include the class.